edumartinsg/ReadMeTemplate/README.md

 ## :memo: Licence

 This project is under MIT license.
-See the file [LICENSE](LICENSE) for further information.
+See the file for further information.

 ---